slharmer/HarmerLabWebSite/pages/research.md

 During our analysis of solar tracking in sunflower, we became intrigued by a possible role for the circadian clock in regulation of flower development and pollination.
 Although sunflower heads appear to be single flowers, they are actually composed of hundreds or even thousands of individual florets grouped together into a flower-like structure called a capitulum.
 The individual disk florets found in the centers of these capitula in sunflower and many other members of the *Compositae* are protandrous; that is, they are male one day and then female the next day, a reproductive strategy that promotes outcrossing.

+We found that the circadian clock helps produce the near-uniform eastward orientation seen in mature sunflower plants [Atamian et al (2016) Science](http://science.sciencemag.org/content/353/6299/587).
+Moreover, we demonstrated that this eastward orientation affects the timing of floral development, pollinator visits, and male reproductive success [Creux et al (2021) *New Phytologist*](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.17627).

+The circadian clock also plays a more direct role in floral development.
 Late-stage floret development progresses in  a stepwise manner from the outside of each disk in towards the middle.
 In domesticated sunflower, with its large capitulum, three or four rings of florets mature simultaneously on a given day.
-We have found that the circadian clock along with light and temperature signaling pathways regulates the precise timing of floret development and that this affects pollinator visits and reproductive fitness.
+We have found that the circadian clock along with light and temperature signaling pathways regulates the pattern and precise timing of floret development and that this affects pollinator visits and reproductive fitness [Marshall et al (2016) *eLife*](https://elifesciences.org/articles/80984).

 <div class="small-6 columns"><img src="{{site.baseurl}}/assets/img/research/bee-on-flower.png">
 </div>